mmilano/SidePanelCollapse/README.md

 The setting `handleLinks: false` disables this behavior.
 You might do this if, for example, your project is an application and the sidebar is not for navigation but options for an item selected in the main page.

 SidePanelCollapse was designed and built originally for a static HTML site.
-Therefore, many of the methods and behaviors are written with that assumption, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
+Therefore, many of the methods and behaviors are written with that context, and not, for example, a more dynamic site like an application where the links may have complex behaviors connected to them.
 Nonetheless, it should be possible to adapt to more complex contexts.
 Let me know if you find success or encounter issues.

 ### Links and the User Experience

-The design intent behind managed links is to provide a subtly more sophisticated user experience.
+The design intent behind managed links is to provide a subtly (more) sophisticated user experience.

 If `handleLinks` is disabled, link actions will happen in the usual unmodified manner of links – immediately.
 Typically this means that the browser will leave the current page as-is and begin to load the link's destination URL.
 In the browser window, the side panel will remain open until the new destination page begins to render, and the window will "jump cut" to the new page.